BizarroKlyza/COMP330-Notes/source/_posts/Week-3-Lecture-2.md

 ### Matrices to the rescue

-Matrices allow us to easil manage transformations.
+Matrices allow us to easily manage transformations.
 Different transformations are the same size (think of them as shipping containers).
 Matrices can be combined.

 ### Matrices in WebGL

 THANKS.
 I hate it.

-WebGL allow us to easily talka bout matrices.
-However, one major differences is that WebGL matrices are ***transposed*** from how we normally deal with them.
-Tou will need to take this into account when writing matrix code.
+WebGL allow us to easily talk about matrices.
+However, one major difference is that WebGL matrices are ***transposed*** from how we normally deal with them.
+You will need to take this into account when writing matrix code.

 ```Javascript
 /*